kriasoft/react-starter-kit/docs/getting-started.md

 ├── /docs/                      # Documentation files for the project ├── /node_modules/              # 3rd-party libraries and utilities
-├── /public/                    # Static files which are copied into the /build/public folder ├── /src/                       # The source code of the application │   ├── /components/            # React components
-│   ├── /data/                  # GraphQL server schema and data models │   ├── /routes/                # Page/screen components along with the routing information
-│   ├── /client.js              # Client-side startup script
+├── /public/                    # Static files which are copied into the /build/public folder ├── /content/                   # Static local api content files which are copied into the /build/content folder ├── /src/                       # The source code of the application │   ├── /components/            # React components (in atomic design) │   ├── /routes/                # Page/screen components along with the routing information │   ├── /client.js              # Client-side startup script
 │   ├── /config.js              # Global application settings